Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 Furthermore, there may be an indexation delay between the moment when a resource is saved and the moment when it is fully available in the search engine (it may be some minutes with Solr, according to your configuration).

+Each search engine has an "Indexing enabled" option (except the internal one, which has no index).
+Disabling it suspends the automatic indexation of that engine while keeping it searchable.
+This is useful before a massive import with modules that does not use events.
+Don't forget to reenable indexation after import.

+When many resources are saved at once (batch edit, batch create, import), the automatic indexation is grouped into a single background job instead of indexing each resource individually, so large operations are not slowed down.

+Note: The modules [Bulk Import] and [CSV Import] don't need  this switch, and other ones may be implementing new processes to avoid it too.

 Deprecated improvements of the advanced search elements